Zwyx/zwyx.dev/til/2023-12-31-Fast string-to-integer conversion.md

 However, this is quite slow: it takes 30s on my machine to convert a string containing 500,000 random digits in base 10.
 (I tried to compile it to WebAssembly with AssemblyScript, but it made it even slower.)

-Whereas it takes 100ms to do it with `BigInt`!
+Whereas it takes Chrome's `BigInt` only 100ms!

 Sure, `BigInt` is implemented in C++, but 300 times slower seems a bit of a stretch...